 Visit your nearest police department to report any cases of harassment by an officer.
 You call also dial 911 (or the emergency number for your state or country) if you think it’s a matter of emergency.
 Better yet, visit the website of your local police department and lodge your complaints using the section meant for police complaints.
 Whichever option you choose, follow the right procedures so that your complaint would be properly handled.

 But there is a general view that police officers have a “code of silence” that prevents them from seeing and questioning each other’s act of misconduct.
 Even though the police has called this a myth and has tried to debunk it several times, a survey conducted in 2005 revealed that this really exists.
 So, don’t be surprised if the same officer continues to harass you even after you have reported him.

-3. Establish and document your evidences
+7. Establish and document your evidences

 If a police officer is still harassing you even after you have lodged a complaint, here’s what you should do: Wait patiently for the next time he harasses you, and try to make some convincing evidence against him.
 You can always have someone with you whenever you anticipate such misconduct so that the person can be a witness.
 You can also have a small recording device in your pocket to capture the officer’s words.